Minimal and nearly minimal measure expansions in connected unimodular groups: Geometry of minimal and nearly minimal expansions I

-The function $\mu_{G/H}( \pi A_{(r,s]})$ might not be differentiable as in the overview.
-We use the Riemann--Stieltjes integral.
-The next fact records some basic properties of the integral. \begin{fact} Given $f(x),g(x)$ real valued function, and $I=[a,b]\subseteq \RR$ a closed interval. \begin{enumerate} \item[\rm (i)]{\rm (Integrable)} If $f(x)$ is continuous on $I$, and $g(x)$ has bounded variation on $I$, then $f(x)\d g(x)$ is Riemann--Stieltjes integrable on $I$. \item[\rm (ii)]{\rm (Integral by parts)} If $f(x) \d g(x)$ is Riemann--Stieltjes integrable on $I$, then $g(x) \d f(x)$ is also Riemann--Stieltjes integrable on $I$, and
+if this limit exists where we let $P$ range over all the partition of $[a,b]$ and $S(P,f, g)$ ranges over all the corresponding partial sums of $P$.
+The next fact records some basic properties of the integral. \begin{fact} Let $[a,b]$, $f(x)$, and $g(x)$ be as above.
+Then we have: \begin{enumerate}[\rm (i)] \item{\rm (Integrability)} If $f(x)$ is continuous on $[a,b]$, and $g(x)$ is monotone and bounded on $[a,b]$, then $f(x)\d g(x)$ is Riemann--Stieltjes integrable on $[a,b]$. \item{\rm (Integration by parts)} If $f(x) \d g(x)$ is Riemann--Stieltjes integrable on $[a,b]$, then $g(x) \d f(x)$ is also Riemann--Stieltjes integrable on $[a,b]$, and

 \end{enumerate} \end{fact}

 The next lemma uses ``spillover'' estimate, which gives us a lower bound estimate on $\mu_G(AB)$ when the projection of $A$ and $B$ are not too large.